Heart Murmurs in Cats: Symptoms, Causes, Diagnosis, and Treatment

 - Chest Radiograph: An x-ray of the heart will show if there is any physical abnormalities in the cat's heart.
 Some diseases cause certain parts, such as the atrium, to grow progressively thicker and appear quite enlarged in an x-ray.

-In some cases, an ECG or Electrocardiogram may be required, depending on the veterinarian's assessment or findings.
-Blood work, a urinalysis, and blood pressure measurement may also be performed or required.
-The cat may undergo repeat examinations if the heart murmurs persist and/or other symptoms show.
+In some cases, an ECG or electrocardiogram may be required, depending on the veterinarian's assessment or findings.
+Blood work, a urinalysis, and blood pressure measurement may also be performed.
+The cat may undergo repeat examinations if the heart murmurs persist or other symptoms appear.